 The BPE AP shall transmit Privacy Beacon frames over the air using the OTSF value in the Timestamp field (see 9.3.4.4 (Privacy Beacon frame format)).

+Note 1 – the sum Timestamp + EDP_Timestamp_offset may occasionally exceed 264 and wrap.
+This event does not affect the BPE non AP MLD, as it does not use OTSF, but the interbal Timestamp for its operations. (#251)